-Megacystis microcolon intestinal hypoperistalsis syndrome (MMIHS) is a rare congenital disease characterized by massive abdominal distension caused by a largely dilated non-obstructed urinary bladder, microcolon and decreased or absent intestinal peristalsis.
+Megacystis microcolon intestinal hypoperistalsis syndrome (MMIHS) is a rare congenital disease characterized by massive abdominal distension caused by a largely dilated non-obstructed urinary bladder (megacystis), microcolon and decreased or absent intestinal peristalsis.

 MMIHS prevalence is unknown but the disease has been reported in 230 patients, of which 71% are females.

 Enlarged and nonobstructed bladder is the first manifestation of MMIHS and can be detected prenatally.
 It results in abdominal distension, which is an early constant finding.
 Usual clinical presentation is similar to other neonatal intestinal obstructions: bile stained vomiting and failure to pass meconium.
 Patients show various visceral anomalies of the digestive tract including microcolon, malrotation of the gut, intestinal generalized hypo- or aperistalsis and short bowel.
-Along with the severe megacystis, malformations of the urinary tract with dysplastic kidneys, hydronephrosis, ureteral dilatation and hydroureter are frequently described.
+Along with the severe megacystis, malformations of the urinary tract with renal dysplasia (see this term), hydronephrosis, ureteral dilatation and hydroureter are frequently described.
 Undescended testis or bilateral streak gonads, cardiac anomalies, umbilical hernia or omphalocele have been reported in some cases.

 Etiology of MMIHS is unknown but various hypotheses have been proposed to describe the pathogenesis including genetic, neurogenic, myogenic and hormonal origin.
 The 15q11.2 region might be associated with MMIHS.